How to clean EPOC FLEX Gel Sensors and Cap?

 In case of dried gels, please soak the electrodes shortly (half a minute) and rinse again, or use a soft toothbrush.
-In case of more persistent or greasy stains you may use mild detergents, pure soap or baby shampoo, and clean your cap and electrodes in luke-warm soap water.
+In case of more persistent or greasy stains, you may use mild detergents, pure soap or baby shampoo, and clean your cap and electrodes in luke-warm soap water.
 Please do not use dish detergents, as they may alter the electrode surface.
 Disinfectants will increase premature aging.
 Please always rinse with water after cleaning.
 Dry the electrodes quickly with a tissue or towel.
-Please note: Dried gel may reduce the capacity of the sensor to transduce signals and is a very frequent reason for bad impedances and bad signals.
+Note that Dried gel may reduce the capacity of the sensor to transduce signals and it is a very frequent reason for bad impedances and bad signals.

 In addition to the above, the cap itself (without electrodes) can be cleaned in a washing machine at 30° Celsius, using a mild detergent.
 Please do not put in dryer nor iron, best let it air-dry.

 Best is to store the cap and electrodes in a dry and dark place.